jumiverse/jumiverse.github.io/preview/02-01-2023-one-step-quote.md

 > **Myth #1: Change Is Hard**

-> "**contrary to popular opinion, change—whether personal or in business—doesn’t have to be agonizingly painful.
+> "**..change—whether personal or in business—doesn’t have to be agonizingly painful.
 > Nor must it happen only as the result of scare tactics employed to shock ourselves—or our colleagues—into meaningful action.**

 > **Myth #2: The Size of the Step Determines the Size of the Result**

-> low-key change helps the human mind circumnavigate the fear that blocks success and creativity.
+> **low-key change** helps the human mind circumnavigate the fear that blocks success and creativity.

 > large goal ➞ fear ➞ access to cortex restricted ➞ failure
 > small goal ➞ fear bypassed ➞ cortex engaged ➞ success